 A strong trapezius muscle will improve your posture, reduce back pain, and help you in everyday movements and sports.
 Plus, a nicely defined trapezius muscle looks great in backless dresses and tank tops.

-Best Workouts for Women: Good Routines, Great Results
+Best Trap Exercises: Good Routines = Great Results

-Strong and toned trapezius muscles will develop with back and shoulder exercises.
+Strong and toned trapezius muscles will develop with back and shoulder exercises, primarily trapezius exercises.
 There are loads of different exercise variations that you can do at the gym or at home that target your “traps.”
-Aim to work your traps two to three times a week with the rest of your back and core.
+Aim to perform trap workouts two to three times a week with the rest of your back and core.

 Exercises to Get a Beautiful, Toned Trapezius